michelle-miller/conversation/dialog-build.md

 Tree depth limit: Service supports 2,000 dialog node descendants; tooling performs best with 20 or fewer.

-## Procedure
+## Building a dialog
 {: #dialog-procedure}

-To create a dialog, complete the following steps:
+To build a dialog, complete the following steps:

 1. Open the **Build** page from the navigation bar, click the **Dialog** tab, and then click **Create**.